Buy a Bus with the help of the Bus Buyer’s Guides listed below:

 - Maintenance and fuel costs don’t outweigh savings.

-- If the used bus is financed, then it should not have a high-interest rate because this will negatively impact your monthly payments.
+- If the used bus is financed, it should not have a high-interest rate because this will negatively impact your ownership costs.

 - The used bus should have a longer life than you want to use it.
 Otherwise, you will be shopping for another bus sooner than expected.